LawSmith408/WhiskerAnalyses/README.md

 ## Features

+1. Modal mesh convergence study for functional gradient beams
-1. Construction of finite element methods for beams inspired by whisker geometry, porosity, and stiffness
+2. Construction of finite element methods for beams inspired by whisker geometry, porosity, and stiffness
-2. Static FE simulation for controlled tip displacement
+3. Static FE simulation for controlled tip displacement
-3. Static FE simulation for controlled tip force
+4. Static FE simulation for controlled tip force
-4. Dynamic FE simulation for natural frequency
+5. Dynamic FE simulation for natural frequency
-5. Dynamic FE simulation for frequency after the beam is plucked.
+6. Dynamic FE simulation for frequency after the beam is plucked.
-6. Data visualizations of all of the above.
+7. Data visualizations of all of the above.

 ## Required Dependencies for getting started.